SriramPingali/Fundus-Quality-Detection/README.md

   <img src="https://user-images.githubusercontent.com/43778095/85285959-6c736600-b4af-11ea-9a4e-295d3daf1d61.png" width="250" height="250" title = "Blood Vessels">

+# Repository
+  - Fundus.ipynb - Jupyter notebook where the whole training takes place
+  - GradCAM.ipynb - Jupyter notebook where gradcam is applied on falsely classified images for debugging
+  - data.py - Script which contains the custom dataset class and dataloader functions
+  - model.py - Contains the class AlexNet which has the architecture of the CNN
+  - utils.py - Utility functions

 # Training
   We choose the AlexNet architecture which is a relatively simpler architecture and good enough for the task at hand.
   The model architecture is presemt in model.py.
 The whole training process is present in Fundus.ipynb.
 Run the whole